mrecos/klrfome/README.md

 #### Simulate site data and format

 Archaeological site data is protected information that can not often be shared.
 It is a major impediment to open archaeological research.
 In this package I created a function to simulate archaeological site data so that people can test the package and see how to format their site data.
 The `get_sim_data` function simulates `N_site_bags` number of sites from `site_sample` number of observations for two environmental variables.
-The variables are normal with a mean and standard deviation; well-discriminated defaults are provided.
-The function simulates by site-present and environmental background classes with different means and SD's for the two variables.
+The variables are normal with a mean and standard deviation;
+well-discriminated defaults are provided.
+The function simulates by site-present and environmental background classes with different means and SD’s for the two variables.
 The returned object is a `list` that contains the data in a `list` format for use in the `KLR` functions, but also a `table` format for use in most other modeling functions.
 This is so that you can compare model results on the same data.

 ``` r
 ### Simulate Training Data